swat-ds/reactor-rooom/_projects/ethics-of-writing-music.md

 to act in the aftermath of the reactor explosion.
-He emphasizes the sacrifice of the liquidators and further emphasizes that the sarcophagus, while physically covering the remains of the disaster, can't conceal those left in the wake of the disaster.
+He emphasizes the sacrifice of the liquidators and further emphasizes that the sarcophagus, while physically covering the remains of the disaster, can't conceal those left in the wake of the catastrophe.

 ## Conclusion